john-yuan/Hyperlink.js/README.md

  * @type {Hyperlink}
  */
 var link = Hyperlink.parse(url);

+// Or you can use the constructor directly:
+// var link = new Hyperlink(url);
 ```

 The `link` is an instance of `Hyperlink` which holds the following informations: